FernleafSystems/Shield-Security-for-WordPress/readme.txt

 [youtube http://www.youtube.com/watch?v=r307fu3Eqbo]

-= The Simple Security Firewall Explained =
+= Shield Security Explained =

-The WordPress Simple Security Firewall is built to be highly reliable, and easy to use by **anyone**!
+The Shield is built to be highly reliable and easy to use by **anyone**!

 Originally built off the WordPress Firewall 2, it now includes much more:

-*	7 Simple, clear, Firewall blocking options - pick and choose for ultimate protection and compatibility.
+*	9 effective and clear, Firewall blocking options - pick and choose for ultimate protection and compatibility.
 *	Option: Ignore already logged-in Administrators so you don't firewall yourself as you work on the site.
 *	Option: IP Address Whitelist.
 So you can vet your own IP addresses and 3rd Party Services.
 *	Option: Developer option for 3rd Party Services to dynamically add IP Addresses to whitelist